Times Music

-Times Music is an Indian music record label copyright music publishing company, owned by The Times Group, Headquartered in Mumbai, India.
+Times Music is an Indian music record label copyright music publishing company, owned by The Times Group, headquartered in Mumbai, India.
 Times Music started operations in 1998 and has a catalogue of more than 48,000 tracks in all languages and genres.
 Times Music is also the Indian sub-publisher for global music publishing firms Warner/Chappell Music, Peermusic, Wixen Music, CTM Publishing and Cloud 9 Music Publishing.

 Times Music was one of the early pioneers of remixes in India and was an early leader in the devotional and spiritual music genre.
 The label has also published regional, folk, Hindi and traditional albums in languages such as Telugu, Punjabi, Bengali, Gujarati, Assamese and Kannada and has a strong regional presence.

 History

 Times Music was established in 1998 under the leadership of Arun Arora, who was then the President and Executive Director of The Times of India and Times Global Broadcasting Co.
-Ltd. Tu Hi Tu was the first album released by Times Music, followed by Jalwa: Dance Hungama (Remix album), Dehajaan, Dil Le Gayee and Jadoo (Remix album).
-In 2000, the Indian music industry was ruled by Bollywood and International Music.
-The intent of the label was to create albums tailored to appeal to the discerning audience, which resulted in Times Music the concepts of spiritual, world and remix music in India.
+Ltd. Tu Hi Tu was the first album released by Times Music.
+This was succeeded by Jalwa: Dance Hungama (Remix album), Dehajaan (Assamese album), Dil Le Gayee and Jadoo (Remix album).
+In 2000, the Indian music industry was ruled by Bollywood and international music.
+The intent of the label was to create albums tailored to appeal to the discerning audience, which resulted in Times Music's concepts of spiritual, world, and remix music in India.

-In 2009 Times Music become the first music company in India to introduce Brainwave Sound Technology album called Bhakti Band.
+In 2009 Times Music became the first music company in India to introduce a Brainwave Sound Technology album called Bhakti Band.
 This was a fusion devotional/spiritual album.
 The album was composed by Vaibhav Saxena.